Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning of Unconscious Priming

-As an illustrative example, consider the study by \citeA{tenBrinke_14} who reported that humans can detect liars better unconsciously than consciously.
-Participants first watched videos of suspects who were either lying or telling the truth.
-Then participants performed two tasks.
-In the \textbf{direct task}, they viewed pictures of the suspects and judged who had been lying or telling the truth.
-Participants performed poorly with an accuracy of only 49.62\%-correct (with chance level being 50\%).
+As a typical example for a study using the standard reasoning, consider the study by \citeA{tenBrinke_14} who reported that humans can detect liars better unconsciously than consciously: ``[T]he unconscious mind identifies and processes cues to deception ... more efficiently and effectively than the conscious mind.'' (p.~1104).
+In the following, we will describe the specifics of this study as well as the general aspects that are typical for studies using the standard reasoning.

+Participants of \citeA{tenBrinke_14} first watched videos of suspects who were either lying or telling the truth.
+Then participants performed two tasks: The direct and the indirect task.
+These tasks were supposed to measure conscious and unconscious lie detection, respectively.

+In the \textbf{direct task}, participants judged which suspects had been lying or telling the truth.
+Participants performed poorly with an accuracy of only 49.62\%-correct (with chance level being 50\%), which was taken by \citeA{tenBrinke_14} as evidence that participants could not consciously detect liars with more than a poor sensitivity.
+In the same way, studies using the standard reasoning typically let participants directly discriminate stimuli belonging to one of two categories (Figure~\ref{fig:ITAdesign}).
+Participants' performance---measured by the proportion of correct responses or by the sensitivity index, $d'$, from Signal Detection Theory \cite{Green_Swets_88}---is typically found to be close to chance level.
+This result is then taken as evidence that conscious discrimination of the presented stimuli is poor at best.

-In the \textbf{indirect task}, participants categorized words, such as ``deceitful'' or ``honest'', into the categories lying or truth--telling.
-Before each word, a masked picture of a suspect was flashed.
-In consequence, participants' reaction times (RTs) were faster when congruent stimuli were presented (e.g., a lying suspect before a lie--related word) as compared to incongruent stimuli.
-Based on this congruency effect, \citeA{tenBrinke_14} concluded that the indirect task indicated relatively good accuracy for the discrimination between truth--tellers and liars and that this sensitivity was better than that in the direct task: ``indirect measures of deception detection are significantly more accurate than direct measures'' (p.~1098, Abstract).
+In the \textbf{indirect task} of \citeA{tenBrinke_14}, participants categorized target--words, such as ``deceitful'' or ``honest'', into two categories: lying or truth--telling.
+Before each target--word, a masked picture of one of the suspects was briefly presented in order to affect (or ``prime'') the responses to the target words (therefore those masked stimuli are often called the ``primes''). ten Brinke et al. found that participants' reaction times (RTs) to the target words were faster when the primes were congruent with the targets (e.g., the picture of a lying suspect before a lie--related word) than when the primes were incongruent with the targets.
+That is, \citeA{tenBrinke_14} found a congruency effect between primes and targets in the indirect task.
+In the same way, studies using the standard reasoning typically employ an indirect task attempting to find such congruency effects (Figure~\ref{fig:ITAdesign}).
+These congruency effects could be on RTs (as in the case \citeNP{tenBrinke_14}), but also on other behavioral responses (e.g., skin conductance) or neurophysiological measures (e.g., in EEG or fMRI).